-Base angles shall be of sufficient dimension to allow for a minimum of 15mm cover to base of panel (for a FRR of 30/30/30) and a minimum of a 40mm cover to the base of the Panel (for a FRR of 180/180/180), (see fig 2.1 on page 21).
+Base angles shall be of sufficient dimension to allow for a minimum of 15mm cover to base of panel (for a FRR of 30/30/30), (see fig 2.1 on page 21).
 Base angles shall be mechanically fixed to the foundation or to the bottom plate of the wall framing (except when used in fire-rated boundary walls - see section 2.2 on Boundary Wall).
 When fixed to the bottom plate of timber wall framing, material compatibility shall be considered (see Durability section).